Melih199/VR_4_Robotics/README.md

 ```
 ### Cesium with Google Maps API Installation
 - Go to this link and install the [Cesium v2.5](https://github.com/CesiumGS/cesium-unreal/releases/download/v2.5.0/CesiumForUnreal-52-v2.5.0.zip)
-- Please follow the [tutorials](https://cesium.com/learn/unreal/unreal-quickstart/) provided from cesium and watch this [youtube tutorial](https://www.youtube.com/watch?v=TbHCvAo-aGg) to oppen a Google Maps account and connect it.

 ### MAVLink, D-Flight and Spline Installation.
 - MAVlink will be aoutomatically installed during the PX4 installation